Go to Integrations

 Creating Records in Salesforce: Default Object

-This dropdown menu gives you two options: Lead or Contact.
-If you choose Lead, any time a new record is created in HubSpot, a Lead will be created in Salesforce.
-If you choose Contact, any time a new record is created in HubSpot, a Contact will be created in Salesforce.
+Any changes made in the Creating Records in Salesforce: Default Object section should be made with consideration of how your sales and marketing teams use Salesforce.
+Here's where you can decide what type of records are created in Salesforce when a contact is created in HubSpot: Leads or Contacts.
+If you select Lead, any time a new contact record is created in HubSpot, a Lead will be created in Salesforce.
+If you select Contact, any time a new contact record is created in HubSpot, a Contact will be created in Salesforce.

 Please note: by default, contacts can only be viewed by the contact's owner or users above that owner's profile in a role hierarchy.
 Creating records as contacts from HubSpot may require a change to your Salesforce org's Sharing Settings (for more details click here).

-This section shows whether or not you’re currently using a Salesforce inclusion list and allows you to choose or create a new one.
-Using an inclusion list will allow you to limit what contacts sync to Salesforce from HubSpot.
+In the Inclusion List section, you can select one of your HubSpot lists to limit which contacts sync to Salesforce from HubSpot.
 Not every lead that fills out a form and is entered into your HubSpot database will necessarily be a qualified lead.
-This option allows you to decide what criteria a contact must meet in order to sync from HubSpot to Salesforce, this way you’re not cluttering up your Salesforce account with leads that your sales team may not want to contact just yet.
+This option allows you to decide what criteria a contact must meet in order to sync from HubSpot to Salesforce to prevent clutter in your Salesforce account.

 Creating Contacts in HubSpot